 If the non-AP MLD is deleting the link connecting the non-AP STA to an affiliated AP, it shall set the Link ID subfield to the value that identifies the AP, and the Delete Request subfield to 1.

 If the non-AP MLD is requesting to associate the non-AP STA with a different affiliated AP (assuming no other non-AP STA affiliated with the non-AP MLD is associated with that AP), it shall set the Link ID subfield to the value that identifies the AP that the non-AP STA is associated with, and the New Link ID subfield to a value that identifies the requested new AP.
+In addition, it shall set the Complete Profile subfield to 1, and the per-STA profile of the non-AP STA shall be complete as defined in 35.3.2.2 (Advertisement of complete or partial per-link information).

 For all per-STA profiles included in the request frame, the EML and MLD Capabilities subfield shall be set as if the request has been accepted.